Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Topology of measure bundles

+\begin{theorem}[Vorob’ev theorem] Given base $\mathbf{X}$, any non-disturbing measure bundle defined on it is noncontextual if and only if its base seen as a hypergraph is acyclic. \end{theorem}

-In short, contextuality does not follow directly from the topology of the simplicial complex of the measurement scenario\footnote{For different approaches it is possible to relate to the topological aspects \cite{Okay_2020}, but of all the empirical model.}.
-The example in the Fig. \ref{Vorobev1.png} and Fig. \ref{Vorobev0.png} not only show independence in terms of topology, by detaching the topology of the simplicial complex from its ability to be a base for a contextual measure fibration, it also indicates that the inclusion of freedom (the vertex in the center of the barycentric triangle) is sufficient to allow such behavior.
+In short, contextuality does not follow directly from the standard topology of the scenario\footnote{But it can be related to topological aspects of the empirical model \cite{Okay_2020}.}, even with aciclicity structurally linked with noncontextuality \cite{Karvonen_2019}.
+The example in the Fig. \ref{Vorobev1.png} and Fig. \ref{Vorobev0.png} not only show independence in terms of topology, by detaching the topology of the simplicial complex from its ability to be a base for a contextual measure bundle, it also indicates that including freedom (the vertex in the center of the barycentric triangle) suffices to allow such behavior.